qiyu1987/IbHomework/ib-computer-model-list.md

 **Read the assignment carefully!
 Do not deviate from the assignment!**

+_Note: we'll use the results of this homework assignment for a formal evaluation and as such you should write the code individually. **Plagiarism is a violation of the Academy contract and is not in your best interest.
+Do not discuss the contents of the assignment with your fellow students.**_

 ## How to submit your results
 **Send your homework to teachers@codaisseur.com before Saturday 20:00**